seekrcentral/seekr2/docs/installation.rst

   conda install -c conda-forge openmm conda install swig

-Make sure to take note of the CMAKE_INSTALL_PREFIX variable, which, in this documentation, will be referred to as /path/to/openmm.

-If you desire to use NAMD, then see the "Install NAMD" section below.

 The following commands will install the SEEKR2 OpenMM Plugin::

   git clone https://github.com/seekrcentral/seekr2_openmm_plugin.git